FlowFuse/website/src/blog/2024/10/exploring-flowfuse-project-nodes.md

 Throughout this section, we will explore how to utilize the **Project Call** node along with **Project In** and **Project Out** nodes to trigger a flow that retrieves temperature readings from a Raspberry Pi on demand.

 ***Note**: Before proceeding, make sure your device is assigned to an instance.
-If the device is assigned to an application, you cannot use Project nodes to trigger the flow, as they are designed to work with instances.*
+If the device is assigned to an application, you cannot use Project nodes, as they are designed to work with instances.*

 {% renderFlow %}
 [{"id":"bdb27b9ab0d94897","type":"inject","z":"b152a914653d9fce","name":"Trigger","props":[{"p":"payload"},{"p":"topic","vt":"str"}],"repeat":"5","crontab":"","once":true,"onceDelay":0.1,"topic":"","payload":"","payloadType":"date","x":260,"y":380,"wires":[["8a4fe9cf342b6156"]]},{"id":"4ece54ca3c91f7ff","type":"debug","z":"b152a914653d9fce","name":"debug 1","active":true,"tosidebar":true,"console":false,"tostatus":false,"complete":"true","targetType":"full","statusVal":"","statusType":"auto","x":680,"y":380,"wires":[]},{"id":"8a4fe9cf342b6156","type":"rpi-dht22","z":"b152a914653d9fce","name":"","topic":"rpi-dht22","dht":"11","pintype":"0","pin":4,"x":460,"y":380,"wires":[["4ece54ca3c91f7ff"]]}]